sabban/aws/aws-cheat-sheet.md

 dedicated required for FIPS 140-2 Compliance

 # Cloudtrail
-* Send to S3 bucket
+* Send to S3 bucket or optionally cloudwatch
 * delivered every 5 (active) minutes  with up to 15 minutes delay
 * notifications available
 * can be aggregated accross regions
 * can be aggregated accross accounts
 Validation with sha-256 with public key against AWS' private key

+When logs are sent to cloudwatch a 256kb limit is applied, logs are not sent if the evfent is oversized.

 # Cloudwatch